DevecorSoft/miniprogram-visual-test/README.md

 ---

 ## Features
-- Automated screenshot capture for miniprogram pages and components
+- Automated screenshot capture for miniprogram custom components
 - Pixel-by-pixel image diffing with threshold configuration
 - Integrates with Vitest and Jest
+- Forwards wx.request to anywhere you want
 - Easy to extend and customize

 ## Installation